 Why change the clocks, which way should they go, and whose idea was it in the first place?
-British Summer Time explained.
+British Summer Time (BST) explained.

-What is British Summer Time?
+What is British Summer Time (BST)?

 Although this change has no effect on the length of each day, sunrise and sunset each appear an hour later in the summer.
 This was particularly significant at the introduction of British Summer Time in the early 20th century.

-26 March to 29 October
+29 March to 25 October

-25 March to 28 October
+28 March to 31 October

 British Summer Time and the European Union

-Daylight saving around the world
+Daylight saving time around the world

 Currently, about 70 countries worldwide adopt some form of daylight saving, mainly in Europe and North America.
-For countries in the equatorial regions, there is little variation in the length of daylight across the year with roughly 10-12 hours of daylight and 10-12 hours of darkness each day, so daylight saving offers no benefit.
+For countries in the equatorial regions, there is little variation in the length of daylight across the year, with roughly 10-12 hours of daylight and 10-12 hours of darkness each day, so daylight saving offers no benefit.

 Interesting facts about the clock changing